CAAPIM/apim-charts/charts/intelligence/README.md

-# API Management Intelligence Service Chart
+# API Management Intelligence Chart

-This chart deploys the API Management Intelligence Service.
-The Intelligence Service is responsible for processing and aggregating policy code from the API Gateway and making it available to the Portal.
+This chart deploys the API Management Intelligence.
+APIM Intelligence is responsible for processing and aggregating policy code from the API Gateway and making it available to the Portal.

 ## Parameters